Skip to content

 Security policy

 While IT policies vary in their scopes and objectives, virtually all attempt to enhance the company’s security posture.
-Cultivating a secure environment is essential to protecting data, maintaining normal operations, and achieving regulatory compliance.
+Cultivating a secure environment through established security standards is essential to protecting data, maintaining business continuity, and achieving regulatory compliance requirements.
 Aspects of an IT security policy may include:

-Cybersecurity: A cybersecurity incident is one of the biggest risks to your business.
-Strong policies can reduce the likelihood of a successful attack.
+Cybersecurity: A security incident is one of the biggest risks to your business.
+Strong cybersecurity policies can reduce the likelihood of a successful attack.
 A plethora of factors play a role in cybersecurity, so this may be one of your most significant IT policies.
-You might cover some or all of the following topics:
+You might cover some or all of the following topics in an effective cybersecurity policy:

-Data protection: No business wants an outsider to access their trade secrets or the personal information of their employees and clients.
-Establishing a data protection policy sets up safeguards to help prevent your data from falling into the wrong hands.
+Data protection: No business wants an outsider to gain unauthorized access to their trade secrets, confidential data, or the personal information of their employees and clients.
+Establishing a data protection policy sets up safeguards to help prevent your sensitive data from falling into the wrong hands.
 Data protection guidelines may also be incorporated into a broader data governance policy.
 Consider these details:

 • Access control